sergey-iwanowww/m3u-parser/README.md

 # m3u-parser

-Library that implements parsing of file in m3u format
+m3u-parser is a library that implements parsing of file in m3u format

+## Building m3u-parser

+To build library, run:

+    ./gradlew build